Nsikan-Dev/nsikan-ci-cd-pipeline/README.md

 - Continuous Deployment

-When the updated code has been merged into the repository, the change event from GitHub triggers Azure Pipelines to deploy the app with the updates.
+When the updated code has been merged into the repository, the change event from GitHub triggers Azure Pipelines to deploy the updates to Azure App Service.
+The updates can then be seen in the deplyed Flask API

 ![CD](CD_Architecture.png)

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

 ### Running this project

+**Step 1: Clone repository and set up run**

 In Azure Portal, launch Azure Cloud Shell.
 From the command prompt, clone this repository using the command: